 What will the course look like?

-The conference will be delivered through a blend of key note speakers, round table discussions, exhibitions and interactive lived-experience sessions.
+The conference will be delivered through a blend of provocations from industry experts, leading to round table discussions, exhibitions and interactive lived-experience sessions.

 This event will take place in person at St Christopher’s Centre for Awareness and Response to End of life (CARE) in Sydenham, London.